 Renamed Theatre Royal, Dover Amusements Company did not live up to their name preferring ‘serious’ productions such as ‘The Terror of Paris’ about a bomb throwing anarchist.
 In March 1900, the manager and well-known vaudeville MC, Charles Stewart, left the theatre in order to form a company that planned a new 2000-seat theatre in Castle Place, Maison Dieu Road.
 Frederick Dew was appointed manager and the Theatre Royal continued to survive as Drew interspersed the serious productions with lighter plays.
 However, in 1906 the Snargate Street theatre was on the market again.

 The theatre was acquired by Messrs George Head and Co. who renamed it the Royal Hippodrome with Harry Kemp Spain, the former manager of the Phoenix Tavern and Music Hall, Market Square, stage manager.
 Initially, it was not very successful and within a year, the company put it back on the market.
 However, it would appear that Harry Spain was then given a free hand and soon the theatre became so popular that the owners took it off the market.
 It was at the Hippodrome that the Dover Operatic and Dramatic Society (DODS) put on its first production, the Mikado, in 1911.
-This was to mark the inauguration of the Earl of Brassey as the Lord Warden (1908-1913).
+This was in honour of the Earl of Brassey as the Lord Warden (1908-1913).

 Across town, in February 1898, it was reported that Castle Place Cottages, on the corner of Castle Street and Maison Dieu Road, had been sold to actor Edward Compton.
 He owned Compton Comedy Company and they floated the idea of the new theatre.
 This was followed by an offer of £18,000 shares at £1 each to build a 2000-seat venue and five shops.